kyma-project/cloud-manager/docs/user/tutorials/01-30-30-gcp-vpc-peering.md

-# Create Vpc Peering in GCP
+# Create Virtual Private Cloud Peering in Google Cloud

-This tutorial explains how to create a VPC peering connection between a remote VPC network and Kyma in Google Cloud Platform (GCP).
+This tutorial explains how to create a Virtual Private Cloud (VPC) peering connection between a remote VPC network and Kyma in Google Cloud.

 ## Prerequisites  <!-- {docsify-ignore} -->

 - You have the Cloud Manager module added.
 - Use a POSIX-compliant shell or adjust the commands accordingly.
 For example, if you use Windows, replace the `export` commands with `set` and use `%` before and after the environment variables names.

 ## Steps <!-- {docsify-ignore} -->

 1. Fetch your Kyma ID.

     ```shell
    kubectl get cm -n kube-system shoot-info -o jsonpath='{.data.shootName}'
    ```